Renewal and Refinancing #Mortgage Basics

 Once you’re ready to refinance your mortgage, you can compare different rates and find the one that’s right for you.
 This could mean sticking with the same lender or moving to a new one altogether.
 Compare rates and terms to ensure you choose the best option for your needs.

-Once you’ve found what you’re looking for, you’ll need to apply for a new mortgage.
-This will look a lot like the process for your original mortgage and involves your chosen lender assessing your finances by looking at your employment, income, and credit.
+Once you’ve found what you’re looking for, you must complete a new mortgage application.
+This process is similar to the one you completed to finance your original mortgage and similarly requires the lender to assess your finances by looking at your employment, income, and credit.

 You’ll also need to arrange a home appraisal to determine the value of your property in the current market and complete what’s known as the mortgage stress test.
 This is designed to see whether you can keep up with your mortgage payments if interest rates were to increase.
 All federally regulated lenders must perform a stress test for any new mortgage.